-The General Data Protection Regulation effects in May 2018 as the strictest law of its kind in the world.
+The General Data Protection Regulation affects in May 2018 as the strictest law of its kind in the world.
 Drafted in the European Union, it relates to any organisation that stores and processes the data of any countries that are in the EU.
 Even if the country you operate in is not part of the EU.

 Thanks to the evolution of technology, millions of companies around the globe hold a mass of consumer data.
 Any personal data of people in the EU such as names, addresses, date of birth, purchases, and bank details must now be stored in a specific way and for a specific time frame.

 Why do we need to consider GDPR compliance in visitor management?